wprichar/DevOPs-tooling/README.md

 https://www.ng.bluemix.net/docs/services/ActiveDeploy/index.html

-After the deployment is done the last **JOB** done is a Rest API call to the binded service **App Scan Dynamic Analyzer**, which provideds us a security scan of our production application.
+After the deployment is done the last **JOB** done is a Rest API call to the binded service **App Scan Dynamic Analyzer**, which provides a security scan of our production application.
 After the API call you can monitor the progress of the scan by click on the service in your application's dashboard.
 For more information on the **App Scan Dynamic Analyzer** see the bluemix doc -

 https://www.ng.bluemix.net/docs/#services/AppScanDynamicAnalyzer/index.html#AppScanDynamicAnalyzer